sylhare/sylhare.github.io/_posts/2022/2022-06-21-Google-analytics.md

 - **Event**: Any action performed by a user (login, downloading, clicking, playing a video) that is either collected automatically or via custom logging.
 It was previously called a _hit_ in UA as an interaction with your site.
-- **Page Views**: How many pages were looked at by users, it's more generic now and correspond to the total amount.
+- **Page Views**: How many pages were looked at by users, it's more generic now and corresponds to the total amount.
 A user may load the same page multiple time or go to different ones.
 So it is not the same as the number of users.
 - **Session**: This is one a user is "actively" using your app either it being open in the foreground in a browser.
 - **Conversion**: A success metric to refer to an action that a user do which is valued by you (as an organization),